ExplicITConsulting/ExplicITConsulting.github.io/docs/open-source/set-outlooksignatures.md

 The Benefactor Circle add-on extends the feature set of the free and open-source core version of Set-OutlookSignatures, so make sure that the core version is working correctly before requesting a trial version.
 If you look for help implementing the free and open-source core version of Set-OutlookSignatures, we are happy to walk you through the process step-by-step in your own environment as part of our fee-based support.

-Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">trial request form</a> to request a trial version of Set-OutlookSignatures Benefactor Circle.
+<strong>> Just fill in and submit the <a href="https://forms.office.com/r/sgKrkkd0Eb" target="_blank">trial request form</a> to request a trial version of Set-OutlookSignatures Benefactor Circle.</strong>

 The form collects the following information:
 - Company name and full address